Heart Sutra

 Weekly Sutra Recitation or Repentence

-Shurangama Mantra & 108 Guan Yin recitation
+Shurangama Mantra & 21x Compassionate Mantra (or108 Guan Yin recitation)

-Qi-Gong and Breathing Activities
+Tai-Chi and Breathing Activities

 Cost: Free or By Donation.